scherroman/TweetMapAnsible/README.md

 - **Restart Web App Hard**:
     - `ansible-playbook restartWebAppHard.yml1

-Warning: EVERY TIME YOU SSH BACK INTO THE MASTER VM EXIT AN SSH SESSION AND THEN SSH BACK INTO THE MASTER VM, TO SSH-FORWARD PROPERLY TO THE PRIVATE VMS, YOU MUST START UP SSH-AGENT AGAIN WITH (haven’t been able to automate it without errors):
+Warning: Every time you ssh back into the MLB, to allow Ansible to ssh-forward properly to its hosts, you must start up ssh-agent again with:
-Startup ssh-agent:  eval $(ssh-agent -s)
+- Startup ssh-agent: `eval $(ssh-agent -s)`
-Add ssh keys to agent:  ssh-add
+- Add ssh keys to agent: `ssh-add`

 Note: SOMETIMES TAKES A COUPLE OF MINUTES FOR SSH-AGENT FORWARDING TO START WORKING PROPERLY.